-Many clients who approach us at Cleanpix Graphics with initial 3d rendering project enquiries are often puzzled by the massive variation in the fees charged by different visualisation studios.
-For those in particular who are looking to commission artist's impression images for the first time and are not familiar with the processes involved, the cost structures can be especially bewildering.
+Many of the clients who approach us with initial 3d rendering services enquiries are often puzzled by the massive variation in quoted fees that they may receive for their project from different visualisation studios.
+For these looking to commission artist's impression images for the first time who are not familiar with the processes involved, the cost structures can be especially bewildering.

-In many ways commissioning 3d renders is a bit like buying a brand new car.
+Commissioning 3d renders can be compared to buying a brand new car.

-An affordable compact model may cost $20K while a luxury sedan or sports car may set you back in excess of $100K.
+An affordable entry level vehicle may cost $20K while a luxury sedan or sports car may set you back in excess of $80K.

-Both will do the basic job of getting you from point A to point B but the standard of refinement, build quality and performance will be vastly different.
+Both will do the basic job of getting you from point A to B but the level of refinement, build quality and performance will be vastly different.
 The projected level of prestige, sophistication and lifestyle that such vehicles may communicate will also vary considerably.

 The same can be said of the differences often found in architectural 3d renders.